pi-hole/docker-pi-hole/README.md

 - `CAP_NET_BIND_SERVICE`: Allows FTLDNS binding to TCP/UDP sockets below 1024 (specifically DNS service on port 53)
 - `CAP_NET_RAW`: use raw and packet sockets (needed for handling DHCPv6 requests, and verifying that an IP is not in use before leasing it)
 - `CAP_NET_ADMIN`: modify routing tables and other network-related operations (in particular inserting an entry in the neighbor table to answer DHCP requests using unicast packets)
+- `CAP_SYS_NICE`: Allows FTLDNS to elevate its CPU priority, increasing performance for DNS clients

 This image automatically grants those capabilities, if available, to the FTLDNS process, even when run as non-root.\
 By default, docker does not include the `NET_ADMIN` capability for non-privileged containers, and it is recommended to explicitly add it to the container using `--cap-add=NET_ADMIN`.\